Amerigroup. An Anthem Company.

 • Non-medication treatments

-• Guidance on implementing mental health screening at your workplace
+• Guidance on implementing mental health screening at one’s workplace

-Faculty members in the UW Department of Psychiatry and Behavioral Sciences with expertise in perinatal mental health.
-Learn more from the PAL for Moms team .
+Faculty members in the UW Department of Psychiatry and Behavioral Sciences with expertise in perinatal mental health will provide telephone consultation.
+For more information on perinatal psychiatry consultation please visit the Perinatal Consultation Line for Providers or utilize additional resources on this page.

 Contact the UW Perinatal Consultation Line